philzook58/philzook58.github.io/_posts/2023-03-11-tiny-sqlite-datalog.md

 ## Embedding Naive Evaluation in SQLite Python

 In order to actually compute the fixpoint, we need to repeatedly apply these queries.
-It is convenient to do outer loop in a normal programming language.
+It is convenient to do the outer loop in a normal programming language.
 Python is not an essential choice, but it is familiar and convenient.
 [SQLite](https://docs.python.org/3/library/sqlite3.html) ships in the standard library of python for example.
 The same thing can easily be done in the language of your choosing.

 ```python